anaclumos/extracranial/Research/pages/In search of my domain.md

 So I decided to postpone using `cho.sh` and instead used `blog.chosunghyun.com`, which was longer but more conventional and safe.
 I also continued to learn and improve my web development skills, hoping to one day launch my website with `cho.sh`.
 In early 2022, I prepared to use `cho.sh` after figuring that the Urban Dictionary chosh term was deleted due to spam & wrongful information.
 Finally, I felt more confident and ready to showcase my work and thoughts online.
 I migrated my blog from WordPress to Ghost to [[Docusaurus]], making several contributions and almost **hacking** the framework along the way.

 It is also worth mentioning what I mean by "tech is ready."
-I wanted to make a fully customizable [[digital garden]] & [[second brain]]: I laid out my vision before starting to work on the framework.
+I wanted to make a fully customizable [[digital garden]] & [[second brain]].
+I laid out my vision before starting to work on the framework.
 Take a look: [Creating Next-gen Digital Brains 🧠 @ Sunghyun Cho](/w/D8FB8E)

 Now, we all see I use the domain name `cho.sh`!
 I'm thrilled and proud of it.
 I sometimes think of golfing it further, something less than four characters, but all seems unlikely.
 I guess `cho.sh` is the best domain name I could have chosen, and I don't plan to change it anytime soon.
 It's my online home, and you're always welcome here.